 - Upgraded storage from 8GB to 32GB, it’s not a huge deal unless you are listening to comic books or audiobooks.

 - This has an auto-adjusting front light

 - Wireless charging but not made by amazon (It’s a third-party company called Anker, it’s awesome) (See the wireless charger here)

 4. Kindle Oasis

 it’s a bit of a different design you can get it in different colors.

-This used to be a reasonable option because it had a warm light and it was waterproof but now the standard kindle and paperwhite also has a warm light and is also waterproof.
+This used to be a reasonable option because it had a warm light and it was waterproof but now the standard kindle and paperwhite also have a warm light and are also waterproof.

 So unless you really vibe with the physical design of the oasis and the physical buttons it’s not really something that I would recommend personally.